rbouckaert/starbeast3/README.md

 From a performance perspective, we therefore recommend the user only link (site and clock) models when there is good reason.

 ### Clock model
-By default, each gene tree is associated with its own clock rate, and these rates have a prior distribution with a mean of 1.
+By default, each gene tree is associated with its own clock rate, and these rates have a prior distribution with a mean of 1 (except for the first partition which is fixed at 1).
 The substitution rate of a branch in a gene tree is equal to its clock rate multiplied by the clock rate of the species tree (configured in the "Clock Model" tab).
 This model works quite well and accounts for different genetic loci being exposed to unique selective pressures.
 When there are many genes trees, the clock rate estimates average out to ~1.0, and therefore are able to be estimated without affecting the estimated species tree height.

 If gene tree clock models are linked, then they will share their clock rate.
-If **all** clock models are linked, then all gene trees will share the same clock rate, and this will likely introduce convergence issues, because the parameter is non-identifiable with the tree heights.
-We therefore advise against linking all clock models.
+However, as discussed above, excessive linking can hamper parallelisation performance and lead to slightly longer convergence times.

 ### Site model

 If the site model is linked, then multiple gene trees will share a site model (and its parameters).
-This simplification may be preferred in some cases, however, as discussed above, excessive linking can also hamper parallelisation performance and lead to slightly longer convergence times.
+This simplification may be preferred in some cases, however, as discussed above, excessive linking can also lead to slightly longer convergence times.

 ### Tree model